 The VA Department of Education offers a series of academic-year programs for high school.
-Appointance, Blue Ridge, and Maggie L. Walker are the three schools available to students in the greater Richmond area.
-A wealth of information is available about these programs at:
+Appomattox, Blue Ridge, and Maggie L. Walker are the three schools available to students in the greater Richmond area.
+A wealth of information is available about these programs at: doe.virginia.gov/instruction/governors_school_programs.

-doe.virginia.gov/instruction/governors\school\programs.
 The process below outlines the basics of the application process.

 - 1. Research the schools listed on the website above to determine potential fit with your criteria.
 School websites are helpful as are admissions open houses.
 Contact individual schools for open house dates and applications. - 2.
 Pick up an application from the appropriate location.
-These are available beginning Thursday, October 15, 2016.
+These are available beginning Tuesday, October 15,2020 through your public middle school and/or local public school office of gifted education.
 In order to obtain an application, you will need to show proof of residence such as a utility bill, phone bill, etc. Details on proof of residency can be found here: mlwgs.com/admissions/application-forms